 Reishi is widely available in tincture, tea, powder, and capsule form.

-2. Turkey Tail Mushroom (Coriolus versicolor)
+2. Turkey Tail Mushroom (Trametes versicolor)

-So, the next medicinal mushroom we’ll talk about is the turkey tail (Coriolus versicolor) mushroom.
+So, the next medicinal mushroom we’ll talk about is the turkey tail (Trametes versicolor) mushroom.
 You can find this common saprobic fungus growing on decaying hardwood across North America, Europe, and Asia.
 It’s one of the most common mushrooms growing in North America.

 Historically, people have used turkey tail medicinally across its growing regions for a variety of intended health effects.
 These possible effects include alleviating joint pain, protecting the respiratory system, immunomodulating, and antimicrobial actions.